zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

 Install Emacs stable release on Arch Linux is a piece of cake, because Arch linux is a rolling release, you are always up to update.
 Install Emacs stable on Debian/Ubuntu unstable is also easy, there are prebuild packages you can install directliy.
 However, As of Chrome OS 79, the Crostini Linux enviroment is still at `stretch` -- the `oldstable` release, the newest package we can install from it is `emacs25`.Install stable release of Emacs on Chrome OS require some extra work.

-Why I can't get ease with `emacs25` on Debian stretch is that When I install `evil-mode` via MELPA, I get some error says `undo-tree` can not be installed.
-It seems it is related to some BUG in Emacs 25, but has been fixed in Emacs 26 -- the stable version now.
+Why I can't get ease with `emacs25` on Debian Stretch is that When I install `evil-mode` via MELPA, I get some error saying `undo-tree` can not be installed.
+It seems like it is related to some BUG in Emacs 25, but has been fixed in Emacs 26 which is the stable version now.
 So Emacs 26 is what I needed.

 I spend some time searching for prebuilt stable Emacs (26.3) on Debian oldstable (stretch) on EmacsWiki and Debian sites without lucky, so that means I have to build my Emacs 26.3 myself.
 There are 3 ways to do this, orderd by recommendations priority.